gaultier/blog/a_million_ways_to_data_race_in_go.md

 ## Concurrent reads and writes to standard library containers

 I encountered many cases of concurrently modifying a `map`, `slice`, etc without any synchronization.
-That's you're run of the mill data race and they typically fixed by 'slapping a mutex on it' or using a concurrency safe data structure such as `sync.Map`.
+That's your run of the mill data race and they typically fixed by 'slapping a mutex on it' or using a concurrency safe data structure such as `sync.Map`.

 I will thus share here a more interesting one where none of these solutions are possible.